StreamUI/hyperstar/README.md

 **[Try it live](https://grid-game-bc4rf.sprites.app/)** | **[View source](examples/grid-game/)**

-A multiplayer territory control game - click cells to claim them for your team.
-All players see changes in real-time.
+A multiplayer territory control game in ~300 lines of code.
+Click cells to claim them for your team - all players see changes in real-time.

 ---